w3c/svgwg/master/struct.md

 language primer, such as "A First Lesson in Latin," which is clearly intended to be used by an English-literate audience.
-In this case, the {{systemLanguage}} test attribute should only include "en".</p>
+In this case, the {{systemLanguage}} test attribute should only include "en".

-<p class="note">Authoring note: Authors should realize that if several
-alternative language objects are enclosed in a {{switch}}, and none of them matches, this may lead to situations where no content is displayed.
-It is thus recommended to include a "catch-all" choice at the end of such a {{switch}} which is acceptable in all cases.</p>
+Note: Authoring note: Authors should realize that if several alternative language objects are enclosed in a {{switch}}, and none of them matches, this may lead to situations where no content is displayed.
+It is thus recommended to include a "catch-all" choice at the end of such a {{switch}} which is acceptable in all cases.

 <p>{{systemLanguage}} is often used
 in conjunction with the {{switch}} element.
-If the {{systemLanguage}} is used in other situations, then it represents a simple switch on the given element whether to render the element or not.</p>
+If the {{systemLanguage}} is used in other situations, then it represents a simple switch on the given element whether to render the element or not.

 <h3 id="DescriptionAndTitleElements">The <span class="element-name">desc</span> and <span class="element-name">title</span> elements</h3>